Reddit Inc. (RDDT) Stock Drops Despite Market Gains: Important Facts to Note

 The upcoming earnings release of Reddit Inc. will be of great interest to investors.
 The company's earnings report is expected on February 5, 2026.
-The company's earnings per share (EPS) are projected to be $0.97, reflecting a 169.44% increase from the same quarter last year.
+The company is predicted to post an EPS of $0.96, indicating a 166.67% growth compared to the equivalent quarter last year.
 Meanwhile, the latest consensus estimate predicts the revenue to be $667.58 million, indicating a 56.08% increase compared to the same quarter of the previous year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $2.35 per share and revenue of $2.14 billion, which would represent changes of +170.57% and 0%, respectively, from the prior year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $2.32 per share and a revenue of $2.14 billion, indicating changes of +169.67% and 0%, respectively, from the former year.

-Investors should also pay attention to any latest changes in analyst estimates for Reddit Inc. These recent revisions tend to reflect the evolving nature of short-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.
+Investors should also note any recent changes to analyst estimates for Reddit Inc. Recent revisions tend to reflect the latest near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Reddit Inc. presently features a Zacks Rank of #4 (Sell).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, there's been a 3.18% fall in the Zacks Consensus EPS estimate.
+Reddit Inc. currently has a Zacks Rank of #4 (Sell).

-Looking at valuation, Reddit Inc. is presently trading at a Forward P/E ratio of 58.43.
-For comparison, its industry has an average Forward P/E of 22.98, which means Reddit Inc. is trading at a premium to the group.
+With respect to valuation, Reddit Inc. is currently being traded at a Forward P/E ratio of 57.21.
+For comparison, its industry has an average Forward P/E of 24.04, which means Reddit Inc. is trading at a premium to the group.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 66, which puts it in the top 27% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 78, finds itself in the top 32% echelons of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.